buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications/api-basics.md

 - Events (Server -> Client)
     - Server sends a message to the client with no expectation of response.
 For instance, when a new device connects to the server, the server will tell the client the device has been added, but the server doesn't expect the client to acknowledge this.
 These messages are considered fire and forget.

-Request/Response interaction between the client and the server may be a very, very long process.
-Sometimes 100s of milliseconds, sometimes possibly even multiple seconds if device connections are very poor.
-Client APIs try to deal with this via usage of Async/Await, assuming this capability is available in the language you have chosen to use.
+Request/Response interaction between the client and the server may be a very long process.
+Sometimes 100s of milliseconds, or even multiple seconds if device connection quality is poor.
+In languages where it is available, Client APIs try to deal with this via usage of Async/Await.

 For event messages, first-class events are used, where possible.
 Otherwise, callbacks, promises, streams, or other methods are used depending on language and library capabilities.